 In Rosenthalâ€™s view, though his demanding nature or sometimes harsh personality are incidental reasons for the increasing outcry against his stewardship.
 Another reason, one that he believes also affects the internal situation at the paper, is that he became â€œthe agent of change,â€ as he puts it, when he took over as metropolitan editor in 1963.

-â€œIâ€™d say, Hey, letâ€™s do it this way,â€ or â€œIâ€™ve got as great idea.
-Letâ€™s chance everything.
+â€œIâ€™d say, Hey, letâ€™s do it this way,â€ or â€œIâ€™ve got an as great idea.
+Letâ€™s change everything.
 I didnâ€™t understand that when to somebody, Letâ€™s do it this way now that what I was really saying was that the way youâ€™ve been doing it was not good enough for me,â€ he said.

 â€œSo I expected them to say, Gee good, terrific, Abe, thatâ€™s a sensational idea and theyâ€™d say instead, â€œWhat the hell is this guy doing?â€

 Many of those interviewed, both Rosenthalâ€™s detractors and his admirers, said that it was the very changing of the structure, both to vastly improve the writing and shear away some of the pomposity of the old Times, that will be the most important part of his legacy.